 - Sift the flour into a large bowl and add the yeast.
 Make a well in the middle and add the butter, sugar, milk and egg.
 Mix to combine.

-- Transfer the dough to a lightly floured surface and knead it by hand for 1 minute.
-Form the dough into a ball and transfer into a lightly greased bowl and cover loosely with a piece of lightly greased cling film.
-Leave to rise in a draught-free place until it has doubled in size (around 1 to 2 hours, or overnight in the fridge for a slow-rise).
+- Form the dough into a ball and transfer into a lightly greased bowl and cover loosely with a piece of lightly oiled cling film.
+Leave to rise in a draught-free place until it has doubled in size (around 1 to 2 hours).

 - Spread the lemon curd from edge-to-edge of the dough and sprinkle the sultanas evenly over.

 - Roll the dough tightly to create a sausage.
 Cut the sausage into 6 buns - I tend to cut in half, then thirds to ensure even buns.
-Arrange the rolls in your pre-greased tray and cover loosely with a piece of lightly greased cling film.
+Arrange the rolls in your pre-greased tray and cover them loosely with a piece of lightly greased cling film.

 - Leave to rise in a draught-free place for 1-2 hours until they look light and puffy.

-- After your buns have gone through their second rise, remove the cling film and place the tray in a pre-heated oven at 180°c (160°c for fan assisted ovens) and bake for around 10-15 minutes until golden brown.
-Transfer to a wire rack
+- After your buns have gone through their second rise, remove the cling film and place the tray in a preheated oven at 180°c (160°c for fan-assisted ovens, Gas Mark 4 or 350°F) and bake for around 10-15 minutes until golden brown.
+Transfer to a wire rack when cool enough to touch and leave to cool completely.

 For the Icing